kaz-utashiro/Getopt-EX-Hashed/README.md

 # DESCRIPTION

 **Getopt::EX::Hashed** is a module to automate a hash object to store command line option values.
-Major objective of this module is to integrate initialization and specification into single place.
+Major objective of this module is integrating initialization and specification into single place.
 Module name shares **Getopt::EX**, but it works independently from other modules included in **Getopt::EX**, so far.

 In the current implementation, using **Getopt::Long**, or compatible module such as **Getopt::EX::Long** is assumed.
 It is configurable,